-Learn how to make delicious french style omelettes with a Greek twist!
-These are perfect for weekday breakfasts, or weekend brunches!
+Learn how to make a delicious french style omelette with a Greek twist!
+This Greek Omelette recipe is perfect for weekday breakfasts, or weekend brunches!

-So let’s talk about eggs quick.
+Let’s talk about eggs quick.
 I have to be honest for minute here.
 I’ve never been one to want or crave eggs.
-Sure, I love the occasional deviled egg, egg salad sandwich or fried egg on toast.
-But a goopy runny egg?
-An omelette?
-Not my cup of tea.

-And he taught us how to make the perfect omelette.
-Including this Greek Omelette.
-Using store bought sliced gyro meat (this was bought at GFS, but I’ve seen it at Meijer too), create the perfect Greek Omelette.
+Using store bought sliced gyro meat (this was bought at GFS, but I’ve seen it at Meijer too), you can create the perfect Greek Omelette.

 - Butter your non stick skillet after heating it to medium high.
 Yes, it’s not NEEDED in a non stick pan, but oh my word it makes it taste so much butter.
 I mean better!!